cloudgripper/cloudgripper-api/README.md

 1. **Setting up the Client**:

    First, ensure that your token for the CloudGripper API is set as an environment variable named `CLOUDGRIPPER_TOKEN`.
+Ensure you keep this token secure and do not share it publicly.

 2. **Importing and Initializing the GripperRobot class**: